vidarsko/ComFiT/JOSS_paper/paper.md

 # Research projects
 (Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.)
-ComFiT is based on code that has been developed during the authors master and PhD projects, Ref. [^Ronnin2023DefectsAndFlow], [^Skogvoll2023SymmetryTopology].
+ComFiT is based on code that has been developed during the authors PhD projects, Ref. [^Ronnin2023DefectsAndFlow], [^Skogvoll2023SymmetryTopology].
-It have been used in a range of recent scholarly publications, including simmulations of active matter in Ref. [^Ronning2023Polar], stirred Bose-Einstein condensates in Ref. [^Ronning2020Classical], [^Ronning2023Precursory], phase field crystalls in Ref. [] and all of the above in Ref. [^skogvoll2023Topological]
+It have been used in a range of recent scholarly publications, including simmulations of active matter in Ref. [^Ronning2023Polar], stirred Bose-Einstein condensates in Ref. [^Ronning2020Classical], [^Ronning2023Precursory], phase field crystalls in Ref. [] and all of the above in Ref. [^skogvoll2023Topological].

 ComFiT encourages community involvement.
 The project's repository provides guidelines for code contributions, feature suggestions, and issue reporting, promoting collaborative development and continuous improvement.